Introduction to Key Coding Concepts

 - The namespace of a device's entity is its device.
 Entity

-can be duplicated across different integrations/devices. - The namespace of a child entity is its parent entity.
+identifierscan be duplicated across different integrations/devices. - The namespace of a child entity is its parent entity.
 Child entity

-can be duplicated across different parent entities.
+identifierscan be duplicated across different parent entities.

 Full Identifier

-, which includes the identifier of its parent entity.
+In addition to the identifier, a child entity also has a fullIdentifier, which includes the identifier of its parent entity.

 Key